LeanKit-Labs/autohost/README.md

 	modules: [], // list of npm resource modules to load
 	port: 8800, // what port to host at
 	allowedOrigin: 'leankit.com', // used to filter incoming web socket connections based on origin
+	urlPrefix: undefined, // applies a global prefix to all routes - for use behind reverse proxy
-	apiPrefix: '/api', // allows you to change the prefix for resource action URLs
+	apiPrefix: '/api', // allows you to change the prefix for resource action URLs only
 	socketIO: false, // enables socket.io,
 	websocket: false, // enables websockets
 	noSession: false, // disables sessions